Warehouse Execution Software| WES

 It’s important to review whether you WES is highly customized and what the cost of ownership is, and whether it’s easily upgradeable.
 Does it control just one form of automation or multiple forms of automation that might be applicable to my operation?
 It is also important to review how many integration points are required to deliver what is currently needed and in the future.

-It is ideal to minimize the number of software packages in an operation.
-A single package upgraded solution can generate labor savings and reduce the cost of ownership by eliminating one or more software packages in the operation.
-An upgraded WMS can often deliver a better ROI to your bottom line in labor savings, accuracy improvements, and cost of ownership for automation software.
+When evaluating a WES solution, ask about configurable options, the cost of ownership, and how easy it is to upgrade.
+Does the WES control just one form of automation or can it control multiple forms of automation that might be applicable to operations now or in the future?
+It is also vital to review how many integration points are required to deliver what is needed currently, as well as in the future.
+Ultimately, the goal is to minimize the number of software packages in an operation.
+A single upgradeable package solution can generate labor savings and reduce the cost of ownership by eliminating one or more software packages in the operation.
+An upgraded WMS solution with WES/WCS capabilities can often deliver a better ROI to the bottom line in labor savings, accuracy improvements, and cost of ownership for automation software.